Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Giants stats and trends

-- New York is 3-0 against the spread and 2-1 overall when the team puts up more than 23.3 points.
+- New York is 3-0 against the spread and 2-1 overall when the team notches more than 23.3 points.

-- In games that New York totals over 367.4 yards, the team is 2-0 against the spread and 1-1 overall.
+- When New York picks up more than 367.4 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Giants have 14 giveaways this season, while the Dolphins have 19 takeaways.

 Home and road insights

-- At home this year, Miami is 3-3 overall and 4-2 against the spread.
+- Miami is 4-2 against the spread, and 3-3 overall, at home this season.

-- At home, as 4-point favorites or greater, the Dolphins are unbeaten ATS (1-0).

-- This season, Miami has hit the over in three of six home games.
+- Miami has gone over the total in three of six games at home this year.

-- New York is 1-4 overall, and 3-2 against the spread, away from home.
+- This season in away games, New York is 3-2 against the spread and 1-4 overall.

 Powered by Data Skrive.